renetta96/renetta96.github.io/README.md

 ![Metapis Mimic](https://i.imgur.com/bfHIAo2.png)
 - Evolves from Metapis Soldier via Skill Tree.
 Randomly changes attacks based on nearby Metapises:
   + Metapis Mutant: Deals poison attacks and causes poison ticks to have a chance to deal increased damage.
   + Metapis Shadow: Has a chance to cause a spike area attack.
+May shred damage absorption from enemies, causing them to take more damage, stack up to 20 times (20% more damage taken).
-  + Metapis Moonguard: Freezes the target and deals extra % health damage when the target unfreezes.
+  + Metapis Moonguard: Add coldness to the target and deals extra % health damage when the target unfreezes.
   + Metapis Voltwing: Has a chance to trigger an immediate attack from a nearby Voltwing.
+  + Metapis Alchemist: Has a chance to heal a nearby ally.

 ## **Metapis Alchemist**
 ![Metapis Alchemist](https://i.imgur.com/mkCEPdR.png)